Newsletter

 French President Emmanuel Macron in 2018.
 Photo by Alexandros ichailidis/Shutterstock.

-French President Emanuel Macron said on Sunday that the forcible transfer of Gazans from Rafah ahead of a prospective Israeli military operation in the city would constitute a “war crime,” according to Agence France-Presse.
+French President Emmanuel Macron said on Sunday that the forcible transfer of Gazans from Rafah ahead of a prospective Israeli military operation in the city would constitute a “war crime,” according to Agence France-Presse.

-In a call with Israeli Prime Minister Benjamin Netanyahu, Macron reportedly reiterated his opposition to any Israeli military operation to destroy Hamas’s last remaining battalions, who according to Israel are holed up in the city, and said Paris was planning to circulate a draft resolution at the U.N.
+In a call with Israeli Prime Minister Benjamin Netanyahu, Macron reportedly reiterated his opposition to any Israeli military operation to destroy Hamas’s last remaining battalions, who, according to Israel, are holed up in the city, and said Paris was planning to circulate a draft resolution at the U.N.
 Security Council calling for “an immediate and lasting ceasefire.”

 The Israeli Prime Minister’s Office did not release a readout of the call.